-If money is held in a deferred share reserve, it should not be included within other reserves, but reported separately in the supplementary analysis to the quarterly return.
+If money is held in a deferred share reserve by a Great Britain credit union, it should not be included within other reserves, but reported separately in the supplementary analysis to the quarterly return.

 Please refer to Chapter 5 of CREDS.
 This figure will be negative if your credit union has an accumulated deficit from previous years.
 "Audited reserves - other" should not be confused with a bad debt "reserve" or provision for bad debts.
 Please insert "nil" if no other audited reserves are held by your credit union other than a general reserve.